There was nothing different about the way Monmouth beat Holy Cross, at least according to James Madison coach Curt Cignetti.

 “All they did was continue playing at a high level,” Cignetti said Monday during the Colonial Athletic Association coaches teleconference, “which they’ve been doing for nine straight weeks.
 So this is the best football team they’ve ever had and it’s a veteran team.”

-The opening-round playoff win for Monmouth was its ninth victory a row and marked the fifth straight contest that the Hawks have scored 40 or more points.
-This season, Monmouth also has two wins over teams still competing in the postseason – Kennesaw State and Albany.
+The opening-round playoff 44-27 win for Monmouth over Holy Cross on Saturday was its ninth victory a row and marked the fifth straight contest that the Hawks have scored 40 or more points.

 The Dukes have their own winning streak going as winners of 11 straight games entering Saturday’s playoff contest.
 He mentioned that both teams rely on its seasoned players, too.

-And like the Dukes are determined to get to Frisco, Texas for the third time in four years after missing out on a national championship game appearance last season, Cignetti recognizes a clear motivation for Monmouth.
+The Dukes are determined to get to Frisco, Texas for the third time in four years after missing out on a national championship game appearance last season.
+But Cignetti also recognizes a clear motivation for Monmouth, out of the Big South Conference though the campus is in New Jersey.

 “They have a little chip on their shoulder, too,” Cignetti said, “because they didn’t make the playoffs last year and had a good team, and I think they want to make a statement, so they’re very formidable.”